mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_part_3.md

 ---

 # On writing
-Through my dissertation process I learned a lot about how I wrote and what worked well.
+Through my dissertation process I learned a lot about how I write and what worked well.
 If I had to recommend one piece of advice from this section it would be to write every day.
 It doesn't matter if it's a lot or a little, just write every day.

 ## Just write
 ### _Write first, edit later._